For the past few months, many businesses have had to raise their prices to reflect the increasing cost of goods and services in the market.

 2. Excess Demand – Another reason is due to an increase in demand for their products.
 The more demand a product or service commands, the more likely it’s that business owners would affect an increase in prices to reflect the demand.

-3. Added Value – Sometimes, businesses raise their prices when what they’re offering customers have increased in value.
+3. Added Value – Sometimes, businesses raise their prices when offering customers has increased value.
 Say you sell accounting software, when you add features to the software, you would want customers to pay more to access those features.

-Regardless of the reason that necessitates a price increase how it is implemented can affect its acceptance by customers.
+Regardless of the reason that necessitates a price increase, its implementation can affect its acceptance by customers.
 There are a few tips that are important to note when increasing prices.

 4 Important Tips for Raising Prices